petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 The intro of the tune (after the chromatic-ish pre-intro) has this kind of chicken-picked hammered-on sort of lick, which was the first little idea that popped up years and years ago.
-I assumed I'd do some sort of heavy palm muting thing with the guitar's lowest power chord over it, but left writing that until much later (I think 2020 or so).
+I assumed I'd do some sort of heavy palm muting thing with the guitar's lowest power chord over it, but left writing the rhythm for that until much later (I think 2020 or so).

 So I had to come up with some sort of pattern.
-I'm not sure how I landed on it
+I'm not sure how I landed on

     2-1-1-2-2-1-1-4